Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-starting.md

 ### How to Open Files?

-Depending on the platform you're on, you can use different applications to edit your files.
+Depending on the platform you're on, you can use different applications to open your files.
 As Slingshot relies on invoking 3rd party applications to do the job, it's entirely up to you.

 <img src="../images/content-open-file.png" alt="Opening a Word file" width="100%" />
 ### How to Edit Files?

-Depending on the platform you're on, you can use different applications to edit your files.
+Depending on the platform you're on, you can use different applications to open your files.
 As Slingshot relies on invoking 3rd party applications to do the job, it's entirely up to you.

 <img src="../images/content-edit-file.png" alt="Editing or downloading a Word file" width="100%"/>